Understanding the Role of Structural Inspectors in Seismic Retrofits

 The inspector takes notes that will become part of a detailed report for the building owner.
 After analyzing the entire building, the contractor determines what type of retrofit work is needed to make the building safer for occupants.

 Several retrofit strategies based on the building’s existing structure are used to strengthen it to withstand seismic activity.
-Concrete Tilt-Up and Reinforced Masonry (CMU) are buildings which may need roof to wall anchors and continuity ties so that the roof does not fall apart during a strong earthquake.
-Un-reinforced Masonry (URM) is a type of building that needs roof to wall connectors, continuity ties and a new plywood overlay for the roofing.
+Concrete tilt-up and reinforced masonry (CMU) are buildings that may need roof-to-wall anchors and continuity ties so that the roof does not fall apart during a strong earthquake.
+Un-reinforced Masonry (URM) is a type of building that needs roof-to-wall connectors, continuity ties, and a new plywood overlay for the roofing.

-Soft-story buildings typically have an open first floor, comprising of a garage with apartment or office units on top.
+Soft-story buildings typically have an open first floor, consisting of a garage with apartment or office units on top.
 These buildings can be extremely vulnerable during a quake.
-Sometimes it takes steel framing or concrete footing to strengthen these structures.
+Sometimes, steel framing or concrete footing is needed to strengthen these structures.

-Retrofit specifications begin to take shape following a thorough structural inspection of a building.
-Contact us at Saunders Construction to learn more about making your building safer so that your tenants feel more at ease and are protected from natural disasters.
+Retrofit specifications begin to take shape following a thorough structural inspection.
+Contact Saunders Seismic to learn more about making your building safer so that your tenants feel more at ease and are protected from natural disasters.